ThermoPilot/ThermoPilot/CONTRIBUTING.md

 - hands‑on troubleshooting
 - early‑stage Blue Team / SOC analysis

-While still growing in the cybersecurity and software development fields, the maintainer is committed to building ThermoPilot with care, clarity, and professionalism.
+The maintainer is committed to building ThermoPilot with care, clarity, and professionalism.

 ---

 ## 📬 Contact

 For collaboration or professional inquiries, please use the contact information listed in the README or on the GitHub profile.

 Thank you for helping make ThermoPilot better.